 McNeese State University will host a Parents Weekend Oct.
 7-8.
 “This weekend is a great way for parents to connect with their student and enjoy what McNeese has to offer,” said Kedrick Nicholas, Assistant Dean of Student Services.

-Auditions are set for the McNeese State University Theatre's 72nd season.
-Auditions for the fall season are set for Aug.
-19-20, while auditions for spring productions are Jan.
-13-14.
-McNeese Theatre's season opens with George Bernard Shaw's "Pygmalion" Sept.
+McNeese State University Theatre Bayou Players will present "Pygmalion" by George Bernard Shaw at 7:30 p.m.
+Sept.
 28-Oct.
-2. "Pygmalion" remains Shaw's most popular and most famous play, mostly through its film adaptation as "My Fair Lady."
+1, with a 2 p.m. matinee Oct.
+2 in the Shearman Fine Arts Theatre.
+"Pygmalion" remains Shaw's most popular and most famous play, mostly through its film adaptation as "My Fair Lady."
 It tells the story of Henry Higgins, a professor of phonetics, who makes a bet with his friend Colonel Pickering that he can turn a Cockney flower girl, Eliza Doolittle, into a refined society lady merely by teaching her how to speak with an upper class accent and training her in etiquette.
 Eliza teaches Henry that being a lady is more than just speaking like one.